contentful/the-example-app-e2e-tests/README.md

 You may pass `--headed` when the test is **not** running on CI, this will open the web browser so you can watch it testing your app.

 **Important note**: Cypress seems to be pretty flaky with command line arguments parsing.
 Avoid extra spaces and unnecessary other stuff.
-An indicator that you did sth wrong with the parameters would be, if the settings test fail which checks if the space id is actually displayed in the space id field.
+An indicator that you did something wrong with the parameters would be, if the settings test fail which checks if the space id is actually displayed in the space id field.

 #### 2. Add this script to your tests